Adapted with permission from Kristen Lucke, Views of the National Parks, National Park Service.

 - Divide into small groups.
 On a piece of paper, make a data table like the one below for each group.

-- With each group taking 3 graduated cylinders, fill one cylinder with 100ml of sand, one with 100ml of gravel, and one 100ml of water.
+With each group taking four graduated cylinders, fill one cylinder with 100ml of sand, one with 100ml of gravel, and two 100ml of water.

 Find a place outside where it is permissible to collect small soil samples and have each group choose a survey area.